 Amerks Games This Week

-Overall, the Amerks remain in second place in both the Eastern Conference and overall in the league.
+Overall, the Amerks remain in third place in the Eastern Conference and climbed back into third place in the league.

 What Happened Last Week?